daarnolducsd/ep5book/docs/09-week9.md

 ## Conclusion

 In this chapter, we have introduced two voting examples.
 In the first application, we showed that a poorly designed ballot may have changed the 2000 U.S. Presidential election.
 In the second, we showed that a massive campaign that sent mailers to over 150,000 Californians increased voter turnout in primary elections.
 In both of these applications, we used regression to analyze the data.
 In our first application, regression gave us a way to form predictions.
-In particular, we need to form a prediction for Palm Beach County regarding how many votes Pat Buchanan (the Reform Party Candidate) would receive.
-This was important because after the election, individuals claimed that the ballot was confusing, and led people to mistakenly vote for Pat Buchanan rather than Al Gore (check out Figure \ref(fig:butterfly) to see if you agree).
+In particular, we needed to form a prediction for Palm Beach County regarding how many votes Pat Buchanan (the Reform Party Candidate) would receive.
+This was important because after the election, individuals claimed that the ballot was confusing, and led people to mistakenly vote for Pat Buchanan rather than Al Gore (check out Figure \@ref(fig:butterfly) to see if you agree).

 However, we still needed a way in the data to see whether it appears that "too many" individuals voted for Pat Buchanan.
 To do this, we predicted county-level votes for Pat Buchanan using the number of votes cast for Ross Perot in 1996.
 This is likely a good predictor because Ross Perot and Pat Buchanan were both from the same party (the Reform Party).